Mordechai Haim

-Mordechai "Moti" Haim (מרדכי "מוטי" חיים) is a former Israeli footballer, musician and actor who played for Maccabi Jaffa and Maccabee Los Angeles.
-He is the father of all three members from the female music trio Haim.
+Mordechai "Moti" Haim (מרדכי "מוטי" חיים) is an Israeli former footballer, musician and actor who played for Maccabi Jaffa and Maccabee Los Angeles.
+He is the father of all three members of the music trio Haim.

 Early life

 Haim was born in 1954.
 He grew up on Jerusalem Boulevard in Jaffa, Israel.
 He started playing for Maccabi Jaffa's youth team at the age of 10.

 Career

 Haim started playing for Maccabi Jaffa's senior team and became a regular player.
 Highlights of his career include playing in the UEFA Intertoto Cup in 1977.

 He completed military service with the Israel Defense Forces, where he was a drummer in an IDF band.
 He later joined the famous 'Tzadikov Choir' as a drummer, performing alongside Oshik Levi.
 After this, Haim moved to Maccabee Los Angeles, which was at that time a semi-professional team.
 After two years in LA, he returned to Israel and again played for Maccabi Jaffa.

 Haim relocated to the United States permanently in 1980.

 Haim was a member of a band, Rockinhaim, with his wife Donna and their three daughters.
 Their three daughters went on to form the band Haim.
 The couple later went into real estate together in Los Angeles.

 In 2021, he made his acting debut in Paul Thomas Anderson's Licorice Pizza, where he played the father of Alana, played by his own daughter Alana Haim.